gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 told for the very first time.

 "We'll be able to see more down by the gate," Noxy said, urging the cloud forward as she spoke.
-Nobody really knew how clouds saw, but through whatever Big Blue used for eyes, she saw Pillow rising in their wake to join them.  *She wants to go out and have a good rain,* Noxy thought.
+Nobody knew how clouds saw without eyes, but through whatever Big Blue used instead, she saw Pillow rising in their wake to join them.  *She wants to go out and have a good rain,* Noxy thought.
 Maybe after they got back she could talk Granna Fee into taking her and Sensy and Rash---or maybe just her, she corrected, her mood darkening.
 Her two friends would probably want to spend the time getting their outfits ready for the fancy, or practicing their dancing or something.

+With that thought she was reminded of the young man sitting beside her, and of how warm her coat had been the day before after he gave it back to her, and of what the village assumed when two people her age went on a cloud ride together.
+They really ought to get back...

 *Whoa,* she mind-spoke as they reached the spiderweb curtain hanging down at the mouth of the ravine.
 The silvery hair-thin strands of spiderweb were spaced